DelfiSpace/AutomaticTestSystem/README.md

 `pytest --system=EPS`

 This command will run all tests associated to the EPS.
+The complete test report will be generated in the same folder (xxxTestReport.html, with xxx being the system name).

 You can also:

 `pytest --destination=EPS test_PingService.py`

 this will run the test_PingService.py test script on the destination sus-system.
+The complete test report will be generated in the same folder (TestReport.html, without a specific system name).